“Am I Bad?”

 Hyperactivity and impulsivity can be misread as aggression.
 Here are steps to take if your child has been called a bully.

-When children with ADHD first come to see me, it is common for them to ask, “Am I bad?”
+When children with attention deficit disorder (ADHD or ADD) first come to see me, it is common for them to ask, “Am I bad?”
 It’s heartbreaking every time.
 Whether it is due to their hyperactivity or impulsivity, these kids sometimes take roughhousing too far and hurt others unintentionally.
 Although a child should always be held accountable for hurting another child, these kids aren’t usually reacting in anger; they’re offending by exuberance.

 Telling a child that he is “lazy,” “aggressive,” or “a bully” doesn’t improve behavior.
 And if he hears it repeatedly, he comes to believe that it’s true.
 Eight-year-old Jake came to see me one week, dejected after he played “too hard” with his friend on the playground.
 He didn’t mean to be rough, but he got carried away.
 His impulsivity led to a serious punch to Joey’s shoulder.
 The teacher called in Jake’s parents and told them he was a bully.
 When Jake heard this, he wondered, “Am I really a bully?”